 Although about 70% of Botswana is covered by the Kalahari desert, Botswana just like its neighboring countries is blessed with abundance of natural resources including precious minerals such as diamond (accounting for more than 75% of GDP, 70-80% of export earnings, and about half of the government revenues), nickel, coal, iron ore, silver, copper, salt, etc.

 Unlike in most other African countries, Botswana has a very high literacy rate of around 80% (both males and females) which implies about 80 percent of all people above the age 15 can at least read and write in Botswana today which is great.
 The high literacy rate is mainly because of the free education system in Botswana today.
 Botswana offers free education for all up to the university level which is great.
 Also, Botswana remains one of Africa's most stable countries today with the continent's longest continuous multi-party democracy.
 It is relatively free of corruption and has a good human rights record.

-Although life in the big cities and towns has improved a lot in the past couple of years, poverty level remains all time high in the rural areas due mainly to desertification, inequality and discrimination, unequal distribution of public funds, etc.
+Although life in the big cities and towns has improved a lot in the past couple of years, poverty level remains all time high in some rural areas due mainly to desertification, inequality and discrimination, unequal distribution of public funds, etc.

-Most children have lost either one or both of their parents to HIV/AIDs and are abandoned by their communities.
-Some of these poor children roam about on the streets of big cities and towns all day and night.
-Although anti-retroviral drugs and other treatment methods are available, not many HIV victims in Botswana today have access.
+Most children have lost either one or both of their parents to HIV/AIDs and are sometimes abandoned by their communities.
+Some of these poor children roam about on the streets of Gaborone, Francistown, Molepolole and other big cities and towns all day and night.
+Although anti-retroviral drugs and other treatment methods are available, not many people living with the virus have access to treatment.